Error Estimates for Nitsche's Method on Approximate Domains: Numerical Examples

 A common geometric representation in unfitted finite element methods is to use a discrete level-set function $\phi_h: \IR^d \to \IR$ to approximate the boundary $\partial\Omega$ as the zero level set of $\phi_h$, i.e. $\partial\Omega_\delta = \{x \in \IR^d : \phi_h(x) = 0\}$.
 If $\phi_h$ is piecewise linear, the boundary is described by a polygon, and the geometric errors satisfy $\delta \sim h^2$ and $\delta_n \sim h$, assuming that $\partial\Omega$ is sufficiently smooth.
 In Figure~\ref{fig:ls_study_mesh_solutions}, we show the mesh and numerical solutions for two mesh sizes when a piecewise linear level-set function is used to describe the domain.

 In Figure~\ref{fig:ls_study}, we study convergence in the energy norm, the $H^1$-seminorm, and the $L^2$-norm using a piecewise linear level-set function.
 For $p=1$, we observe optimal order convergence in all norms.
-For $p=2$, we observe optimal convergence in the energy norm and the $L^2$-norm, while the $H^1$-seminorm converges suboptimally, in agreement with the analysis.
-However, the observed convergence rate is approximately $h^{1/2}$ higher than predicted by the analysis.
+For $p=2$, the observed convergence rates are consistent with the geometry-induced limitations predicted by the analysis.
+In particular, the energy norm and the $L^2$-norm exhibit the expected geometry-limited convergence rates, while the $H^1$-seminorm converges suboptimally due to the normal approximation error.
+However, the observed $H^1$ convergence rate is approximately $h^{1/2}$ higher than predicted by the analysis.

 In light of the normal approximation study, which indicates that the $\delta_n$-term in the $H^1$-estimate is sharp, we attribute this improved behavior to the fact that the worst-case scaling of the normal error is not fully realized in this level-set approximation.